Steps to Hiring your First Employee in Georgia

 Step 1 – Register as an Employer

-Employers will need to first get an Employer Identification Number (EIN) – Form SS-4 from the Internal Revenue Service (IRS) in addition to the Withholding Tax Number from the Georgia Department of Revenue and Unemployment Insurance Account Number from the Georgia Department of Labor.
+Employers will need to first get a Federal Employer Identification Number (FEIN) – Form SS-4 from the Internal Revenue Service (IRS) in addition to the Withholding Tax Number from the Georgia Department of Revenue and Unemployment Insurance Account Number from the Georgia Department of Labor.

 Step 2 – Employee Eligibility Verification